North Rowan High School

-North Rowan High School, formerly Spencer High School and East Spencer High School, is located in the northern end of Rowan County in Spencer, North Carolina.
+North Rowan High School, formerly Spencer High School and East Spencer High School, is located in the north eastern end of Rowan County in Spencer, North Carolina.
 It is part of the Rowan–Salisbury School System.

 History

 Establishment

 In the spring of 1959, North Rowan High School was accredited by the Southern Association of Secondary Schools and Colleges.

 The first principal of North Rowan was Johnson H. Steelman.
 Camden was the second.

 The James Carr Eagle Athletic Field

 On August 4, 1958, the Rowan County Board voted unanimously to name the North Rowan High School athletic field "The James Carr Eagle Athletic Field".
 On September 21, 1958, the building was dedicated with Dr. Charles Carroll, State Superintendent of Public Instruction, as speaker at the ceremonies.

 Scholarship

 Begun in 2001 by the class of 1973, the North Rowan Alumni Memorial Scholarship has assisted nine outstanding graduates with college expenses.
 These students are currently enrolled in college.
 The campaign goal is to create a fund of $500,000.00 from which the earnings will be used to fund a full four-year tuition scholarship for a graduate of North Rowan High School deemed worthy.